msalehisedeh/flexible-table/README.md

 |onCellContentEdit     |Will be published when content of an editable cell is modified    |
 |onconfigurationchange |Will be called when user selects to hide/un-hide some of headers on configuration pop-up          |

+# Version 1.7.0
+Updated libraries to become compatible with Angular 6+.

 # Version 1.6.0
 Fixed issue with filtering while using operational characters.
 If allowing filter while typing and if type an opration character like "*", "!","=","<", ">" we do not want to filter any row out of tabulating data.
 Also, modified printing mechanism to print only the current page.
 In case of 4000 records in a table, we definately do not want to print all rows to avoid performance degradation.